CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 The init phase pushes all of the registers onto the heap, and sets their gc `mark` bits.

-The downward phase walks the heap downards.
+The downward phase walks the heap downwards.
 If a cell is marked, it marks the cells it's pointing to, and then unmarks itself.
 If a cell is not marked, it's replaced with an `empty` cell.
 At the end of this phase, all memory is unmarked, there are no `reloc` cells left, and there is no unreachable memory left in the heap.

 The upward phase walks the heap upwards.
 It maintains two pointers, a low and a high.
 The low pointer searches for an `empty` cell and the high pointer searches for a non-`empty` cell to move to the low location, with the constraint that low pointer < high pointer.
 When a pair is found, the contents of the high pointer gets copied into the low pointer, and a `reloc` cell is put in its place notifying all cells further up the heap that it has moved.
 Before doing the move though, the contents of the high pointer are checked to see if *it* is pointing to any `reloc` cells, and rewrites them.
 At the end of this phase, the low pointer points to what will become the new `head`, there are no `empty` cells below the low pointer, and no non-`reloc` cells are pointing to a `reloc` cell.
 There are, however, still some `reloc` cells scattered around the heap that take up space and will get deleted in the next GC.